Belingheri/bit-of-word/index.md

 If you like it you welcome otherwise create your own stuff container

 ### 3 way serial thought
-The concept of parallel three-way thinking arises from personally lived experiences.
+The concept of serial three-way thinking arises from personally lived experiences.

 It is present where a decision has to be made and is as for the name divided into 3 parts.